nikerla/vc-content/pages/glossary/b2b-ecommerce-companies-websites.md

       <p class="text">6.
 Certified e-commerce trust marks that prove the website's reliability when it comes to purchasing goods and services.</p>
         <h2>10 revolutionary B2B e-commerce sites</h2>
         <p class="text">
-           TUsing our personal experience and the E-consultancy blog reviews, we have compiled a list of vendors, who provide inspiration and have truly been revolutionary and innovative.
+           Using our personal experience and the E-consultancy blog reviews, we have compiled a list of top 10 B2B portals, who provide inspiration and have truly been revolutionary and innovative.
         </p>
         <h3>Alibaba</h3>
         <img alt="Alibaba B2B ecommerce site" src="assets/images/Alibaba.png"></img>